JuliaML/MLDataPattern.jl/docs/index.rst

 observation(s).
 As such they are the most flexible kind of data sources and will thus be at the heart of most of the subsequent sections.
 To start off, we will discuss what makes some type a data container and what that term entails.
+(I like the concept!)

 .. toctree::
    :maxdepth: 2